What are the shared core objectives of the 30% Club Chapters?

 So what is the business case for gender diversity?

-While there is no shortage of reasons to support diversity on social and ethical grounds, a growing body of empirical evidence corroborates the intuitive argument that more diverse boards are more effective than ‘identikit’ boards in delivering better decision-making.
-A compelling outcome of Lord Davies’ UK review was the economic and business case for addressing the gender imbalance in the current structures of companies’ boards, which moves the debate away from a social issue to an urgent business imperative.
+While there is no shortage of reasons to support diversity on social and ethical grounds, an overwhelming body of empirical evidence now corroborates the intuitive argument that more diverse boards are more effective than ‘identikit’ boards in delivering better decision-making, and this extends the debate beyond a social issue to an urgent business imperative.
 A number of relevant and useful papers on the business can be found in our Research & Articles section, and there are also some helpful resources provided by Catalyst here.

 I want to support the 30% Club.
 Can I join?

 Membership of the 30% Club is open to Chairs, CEOs and equivalents, usually of listed companies or leading professional services firms.
 There is no fee for joining.
 We welcome support at a number of levels.
 Please click here to see who you should contact if you would like to get involved or to find out more about the membership criteria of specific chapters.

 Is the 30% Club supportive of quotas?

 No (except in highly exceptional circumstances).
-The 30% Club is philosophically opposed to mandatory quotas, believing that business-led, voluntary action is the only way to achieve meaningful change.
+The 30% Club is philosophically opposed to mandatory quotas, believing that business-led, voluntary action is the best way to achieve meaningful change.
 We’re not interested in seeing a few token women at the top; rather we seek sustainable change at all levels.
 Setting a numerical target, like business-plan objectives, creates a sense of urgency and sustains focus.

 Can my company become an affiliated organisation of the 30% Club?

-Companies get involved either through their Chair/ CEO’s support or through the Steering Committee and Working Groups.
+Companies get involved either through their Chair and/or CEO’s support or through the Steering Committee and Working Groups.
 If your business is also involved in improving gender diversity, we welcome discussion and the opportunity to collaborate but we do not formally endorse diversity or other businesses.
-Affiliated organisations are either not-for-profit, cross-party parliamentary or other campaigning groups.
+Affiliated organisations tend to be not-for-profits, non-partisan organisations or other campaigning groups.

 I am employed by a company that wants to progress its activities to improve diversity.
 Can you point me towards next steps?

-There is plenty that companies can do, including supporting women with networks, mentors, coaching and sponsorship on the one hand, and upskilling and informing leaders and managers about the value of diversity and inclusion on the other.
-If you’re based in the US, UK or Ireland, please refer to details of our Mentoring Scheme, aimed at ensuring that women progress to senior levels within their organisations.
+There are many actions that organisations can take, including supporting women with networks, mentors, coaching and sponsorship on the one hand, and up-skilling and informing leaders and managers about the value of diversity and inclusion on the other.
+If you’re based in the the GCC, Ireland, the UK or the US, please refer to details of our Mentoring Scheme, aimed at ensuring that women progress to senior levels within their organisations.

 How is the 30% Club funded?

 The 30% Club’s activities have been made possible through the generosity of volunteers and organisations who have kindly hosted events and provided in support in kind.
-We are grateful to all these companies and to all the employing companies of the Steering Committee and working group members for their support.
+We are grateful to all those companies and to our Steering Committee members and working group members for their ongoing support.

 I’d like to set up a 30% Club in my own country.
 What should I do next?

 Scarcity of women at senior levels is a global phenomenon.
-We are keen to support and encourage the establishment of 30% Clubs in other countries, within the context of basic philosophical parameters.
-We offer strategic advice and can help with the recruitment of local chairmen and other aspects.
+We are keen to support and encourage the establishment of 30% Clubs in other countries within the context of basic philosophical and practical parameters.
 Please contact us via firstname.lastname@example.org

 Who are the relevant media contacts for the 30% Club?